-I’m a sucker for well designed soap dishes.
-Most hotel have really badly designed soap dishes, where the soap sits in water and gets soft, or don’t provide any at all.
+I’m a sucker for well-designed soap dishes.
+Most hotels have really badly designed soap dishes, where the soap sits in water and gets soft, or don’t provide any at all.
 So I loved this design!
 Very Muji right?!?

 I also liked that they gave different colored toothbrushes so that TD and I could assign a color.
 Mine was clear.
 His was black.
 Love the tiny details!

-We never used it but there is a TV in the bathroom and of course a fancy Japanese toilet with heated seats that cleans front and back!
+We never used it but there is a TV in the bathroom and of course a fancy Japanese toilet with heated seats that clean front and back!

-Having these separate is a time saver coz TD can have his quick shower, while I usually like to have a salt water soak after a whole day of walking.
-It’s so good for the tired muscles.
+Having these separate is a time saver coz TD can have his quick shower, while I usually like to have a saltwater soak after a whole day of walking.
+It’s so good for tired muscles.

 I love the ball bathtub drain stopper for the tub.
 Makes so much more sense than the flat one!
 I want one for our tub!